-You are the first line of defense to protect your organization against hackers and malicious cybercriminals.
-Here are some helpful tips to ensure that you are prepared and vigilant as a “human firewall.”
+As a PCI DSS-compliant service provider, we know that maintaining the security of your data is one of our highest priorities.
+As such, ROI Solutions maintains a formal and stringent security program.
+As we teach our employees, you are the first line of defense to protect your organization against hackers and malicious cybercriminals.
+Here are some helpful tips to ensure you are prepared and vigilant as a “human firewall.”

-• Am I using virtual private network (VPN) technology, which creates a safe internet connection that shields my online activity from the bad guys every time I am connected to the network?
+- Am I using virtual private network (VPN) technology, which creates a safe internet connection that shields my online activity from the bad guys whenever I am connected to the network?

-Hackers want to trick you into taking an action that grants them access to your device and your organization’s network.
-Remember to stop, look, and think before taking any sort of action.
+- Hackers want to trick you into taking an action that grants them access to your device and your organization’s network.
+Remember to stop, look, and think before taking action.

-• Does this information I’m about to share really need to be shared?
+- Does this information I’m about to share need to be shared?

-• Is this email real or a phishing attack?
-Phishing emails are disguised to look like they are from familiar contacts or organizations and try to trick you into taking an action like opening an infected attachment or clicking a malicious link.
+- Is this email actual or a phishing attack?
+Phishing emails are disguised to look like they are from regular contacts or organizations and try to trick you into acting like opening an infected attachment or clicking a malicious link.

-Long before the COVID-19 pandemic, bad guys were spoofing Netflix emails in an attempt to collect your sensitive information.
-With more and more people looking for at-home entertainment, Netflix has gained over 15 million new subscribers.
+- With more and more people looking for at-home entertainment, Netflix has gained over 15 million new subscribers.
 Cybercriminals are happily taking advantage of this larger audience!
-Netflix themed phishing attacks can vary from phony email alerts accusing you of non-payment to offering you free streaming access during the pandemic.
-Both of these strategies include a link that takes you to a fake Netflix page designed to gather your information and deliver it to the bad guys.
+Long before the COVID-19 pandemic, bad guys were spoofing Netflix emails to collect your sensitive information.
+Netflix-themed phishing attacks can vary from fake email alerts accusing you of non-payment to offering free streaming access during the pandemic.
+These strategies include a link to a fake Netflix page designed to gather and deliver your information to the bad guys.

-Never click on a link that you weren’t expecting.
-Even if it appears to be from a company or service you recognize.
+- Never click on a link that you weren’t expecting.
+You recognize it even if it appears to be from a company or service.
 When an email asks you to log in to an account or online service, log in to your account through your browser – not by clicking the link in the email.
-This way, you can ensure you’re logging into the real website and not a phony look-alike.
+This way, you can ensure you’re logging into the actual website, not a phony look-alike.

-Making sure you know your organization’s expectations when working from home is critical.
+- Making sure you know your organization’s expectations when working from home.

-We hope these tips are helpful today, but also as we gradually return to work at our offices.
+We hope these tips are helpful today and as we gradually return to work at our offices.
 Stay safe and secure!